East Fife F.C.: Golden age

 East Fife's best years were undoubtedly in the decade following the Second World War.
 In 1946–47, the first season after the war, the club finished third, missing promotion by one place.
 Scot Symon joined as manager in 1947.
 At the end of 1947–48, East Fife were promoted to the top flight of Scottish football as 'B' Division champions.

-During this "Golden Period", the club won the Scottish League Cup on three separate occasions (1947–48, 1949–50, and 1953–54) in seven seasons.
+During this "Golden Period", the club won the Scottish League Cup on three occasions (1947–48, 1949–50, and 1953–54) in seven seasons.
 A third Scottish Cup final appearance was added to its achievements list in 1949–50.

 The club's league record was also impressive.
 In the six seasons between 1948 and 1954, East Fife finished its Scottish Division One (then the pinnacle of Scottish football) campaigns in fourth, fourth, tenth, third, third and sixth respectively.
 In one of these seasons, 1952–53, they were still in the running for the league title with only a few games remaining.

 Among the players who were at the club for at least part of this era were Tommy Adams and Willie Laird – both had played in the Scottish Cup-winning side before the war.
 Others joined and would go on to represent Scotland while at the club – George Aitken, Davie Duncan, Allan Brown, Henry Morris, Charlie Fleming and Andy Matthew.
 Others such as Jimmy Philp and winger and later Scottish League cap Bobby Black were among those who picked up cup winners' medals at the club.
 Harold Davis was on the books for a number of seasons but rarely played due to fulfilling his national service in the Korean War in which he was seriously injured in combat.
 Davis took two years to recover from his injuries, then played a couple of games for the first team before following Symon to Rangers where both had much success.